 Once upon a time, BlackBerry was the absolute nuts.
 It offered something all its competitors couldn't touch - access to emails on the go.
-Even if you didn't own a Blackberry yourself, you can bet your bottom dollar that you knew someone that did, or that you would at least see one in the hands of someone else on a regular basis.
+Even if you didn't own a Blackberry yourself, you can bet your bottom dollar that you knew someone who did, or that you would at least see one in the hands of someone else on a regular basis.

 That physical QWERTY keyboard with its tap, tap, tapping could be heard in every train carriage and on every plane.
 It wasn't just about emailing on the go though.
 You also had BBM - BlackBerry's Instant Messenger service.
 It might be all about WhatsApp now, but BBM had read receipts down donkey's years ago.
-It was yet another unique reason to buy a BlackBerry, appealing to a huge range of people, not just the ones in suits.
+It was yet another unique reason to buy a BlackBerry, appealing to a huge range of people, not just those in suits.

 This was BlackBerry's first handheld device and it sat within the two-way pager category, along with a few others including the 857, 900, 950, 957 and 962.

 The BlackBerry 850 was announced in 1999 with a screen resolution of 132 x 65 pixels, a thumb keyboard and a thumbwheel for scrolling.

 The Blackberry 5810 was one of the early Java-based devices, offering a built-in mobile phone, even if a headset was required.
 It launched in 2002, aimed at businesses rather than consumers.

 The 5810 ran on a 2G network and had a 160 x 160 pixel monochrome display.
 There was also the 5790 and 5820 in the 5000 series.

 The BlackBerry 6710 was one of the 6000 series, also announced in 2002.
 It was one of the first to offer an integrated phone and featured a large monochrome display with a 160 x 160 pixels.

 There was also the 6720 and 6750 in this series, all of which launched in 2002.